Black Rock foreshore, Black Rock

 The focus of this project is to protect the seawall between Quiet Corner and the Balcombe Road Reserve access ramp.
-A narrow beach appears near the ramp over summer, but it is not adequate to protect the seawall and promenade.
-It erodes over winter, sometimes fully exposing the wall down to seabed.
+A narrow beach appears in this area leading up to summer, but it is not adequate to protect the seawall and promenade.
+It erodes over winter, often fully exposing the wall down to seabed.
 A revetment is considered the only feasible option to protect the existing seawall.

-The rock revetment will be 440 m long, 7 m wide and 2.3 m above the seabed at its highest point.
+The rock revetment is proposed to be approximately 440 m long, 7 m wide and 2.3 m above the seabed at its highest point, which will be just below the wave deflector.
 The below artist impressions of the southern end show how the southern end of the revetment will look.

-These visualisations are based on periods in the year when there is no sand in front of the seawall whatsoever, so the full extent of the rock revetment would be visible.
-At other times of the year when sand does naturally accumulate in front of the seawall it is likely to cover substantial amounts of the revetment wall.
+These visualisations are based on periods in the year when there is no sand in front of the seawall whatsoever (autumn/winter), so the full extent of the rock revetment would be visible.
+At other times of the year when sand does naturally accumulate in front of the seawall it is likely that sand will cover substantial amounts of the revetment.

 We have undertaken detailed coastal modelling of the beach area in front of the seawall and the impact of the revetment, which shows that there will be minimal change to sand movement.
 Based on this modelling, a seasonal beach is expected to continue to form in front of the revetment as it does now.
 It is also likely that this beach may last longer into the summer than it does now as there will be less reflective wave energy off the revetment compared to the existing seawall, which means the sand will not move away as quickly.